 5. Use boric acid powder

 Use boric acid powder (or Borax) to dust areas that are not exposed to sunlight and areas where the humidity is higher than 50 percent.
 Make sure your dog doesn’t lick off the boric acid powder as some dogs don’t tolerate it.
 After a couple of days, all the eggs will dry out and get neutralized.
 The larvae will also suffocate to death.
-After this, all you need to do is vacuum away the debris and the boric acid powder.
+Afterwards, all you need to do is vacuum away the debris and the boric acid powder.

 6. Make a flea collar